yasassri/yasassri.github.io/_posts/2025-06-22-OverrridingjavaOptionsInjectedToJavaProcesses.md

 COPY shared-libs/unset_java_tool_options.so /opt/app/
 ```

-You can either simply COPY this to your Docker base image and use it when ever you need it.
-Also note if you set this globally Datdog will never run, even for the intended processes.
+You can simply COPY this to your Docker base image and use it whenever you need it.
+Also note: if you set this globally, Datadog will never run, even for the intended processes.

 ## Why This Approach Works Well

 I really like this solution because it's:

-1. **Non-invasive**: No changes needed to our application code
+1. **Non-invasive**: No changes needed to our application code.
-2. **Automatic**: Works transparently at runtime
+2. **Automatic**: Works transparently at runtime.
-3. **Lightweight**: Minimal overhead with a tiny shared library
+3. **Lightweight**: Minimal overhead with a tiny shared library.
-4. **Flexible**: Can easily enable or disable by changing the `LD_PRELOAD` variable
+4. **Flexible**: Can easily enable or disable by changing the `LD_PRELOAD` variable.

 ## Architecture Notes

 I compiled this specifically for x86_64 architecture because:
-- Our production K8S clusters run on x86_64 nodes
+- Our production K8s clusters run on x86_64 nodes.
-- WSO2 containers typically use x86_64 base images
+- WSO2 containers typically use x86_64 base images.
-- Cross-compilation ensures compatibility regardless of where I'm developing
+- Cross-compilation ensures compatibility regardless of where I'm developing.

 ## When I'd Use This Solution

 This approach is perfect when:
-- You need to disable Datadog's automatic Java agent injection for specific processes within your container
+- You need to disable Datadog's automatic Java agent injection for specific processes within your container.
-- Legacy applications have compatibility issues with the injected agent
+- Legacy applications have compatibility issues with the injected agent.

 ## Wrapping Up